Home

 His hope is that this report serves as “a catalyst for change.”

-Along with sex abuse, the agenda for the assembly in Anaheim includes election of a brand new SBC president to succeed Litton.
+Along with sex abuse, the agenda for the assembly in Anaheim includes election of a new SBC president to succeed Litton.

-One of many leading contenders is Bart Barber, a pastor from Farmersville, Texas, who expressed dismay on the mean-spirited behaviors attributed to some SBC officers in the Guidepost report.
+One of the main contenders is Bart Barber, a pastor from Farmersville, Texas, who expressed dismay on the mean-spirited behaviors attributed to some SBC officers in the Guidepost report.

-If elected, Barber stated in a broadcast interview Monday, “I’m praying that God will give me the knowledge to know what to do....
+If elected, Barber said in a broadcast interview Monday, “I’m praying that God will give me the knowledge to know what to do....
 We’re crusing into uncharted waters.”

 Quelle: apnews.com